-Speaking different languages technically means remembering twice as many words, understanding different language patterns, grammatical sentence structures, pronunciation nuances unique to each language, etc.
+Speaking different languages technically means remembering twice as many words, understanding different language patterns, grammatical sentence structures, and pronunciation nuances unique to each language.

 This is especially true when the two languages share the same alphabet.

-To be able to deal with this efficiently, the brain has no other option but to use more focus, energy and resources to quickly change between the two languages.
+To deal with this efficiently, the brain has no other option but to use more focus, energy, and resources to change between the two languages.

 In science, this process is called exercising the executive functions to decipher all the multiple codes within each language.

-Multilingual people typically have a number of advantages compared to monolinguals:
+Multilingual people typically have several advantages compared to monolinguals:

 Are you great at multitasking?

 Because of having a more cognitive brain, bilingual/multilingual people are more adept at looking at a problem from a broader perspective.

 This allows them to approach it from multiple angles and find a reasonable solution much faster.